 Short answer: no. Long answer: Definitely not.
 We could get into the etymology but here's the gist—a burrito is on a huge tortilla, tacos are on smaller ones (more on that later).
 In a breakfast burrito, you'll have a lot more of everything, especially egg.
 In a breakfast taco, the ratio of egg to other ingredients is almost even, if not slightly favoring the toppings.
 Finally, a breakfast burrito can induce what some people call, "food coma," whereas breakfast tacos will never slow you down, and can be eaten easily on-the-go.

-Can I have my taco on a corn tortilla?
+Can I have my breakfast taco on a corn tortilla?

 You can, but not at King David Tacos.
-The Austin tradition calls for flour tortillas, and only flour.
+The Austin tradition calls for flour tortillas first and foremost.
 Once you have your first breakfast taco on flour, where the soft, unbreakable tortilla has almost become one with the inner contents, you'll be a believer.
-Corn tortillas have their place in food, it's just not here.
+Corn tortillas have their place in taco-land, it's just not here.
+At least for now.

 You're obviously passionate about flour tortillas, please, tell me more!

 At KDT, we use an exclusively-sourced flour tortilla shipped fresh from Texas.
 Just like New Yorkers know that the pizza dough here is better than anywhere else, flour tortillas from Texas are the only true way.
-Ours are made with minimal ingredients and virtually zero additives, which gives them a homemade flavor profile and a consistency that will make you wonder what you've been eating your whole life.
+Ours are made with minimal ingredients and no preservatives, which gives them a homemade flavor profile and a consistency that will make you wonder what you've been eating your whole life.

 We should also mention that they're 5-inchers, not 6-inchers like what you'll typically find 'round here, because it's the perfect size whether you're in for one taco or two.